algorithmiaio/api-docs/README.md

 - For each property, provide the name of the property (for nested properties use dot notation, e.g. `obj1.property`), the data type, and a description of the property.
 - For each endpoint that can be used to modify a resource type, follow the instructions below on how to add an endpoint.

-### If you're adding a new endpoint for a resource:
+### If you're adding a new endpoint for a resource

 - Find the file in `source/includes` for the resource you wish to add an endpoint for.
 If one doesn't exist, take a look at the section above on adding a new resource.
 - Endpoints are ordered by CRUD: create, read, update, then delete.
 If your endpoint doesn't fit one of those categories, use your best judgement to determine where it should fit within the file, and try to observe conventions used in other resource files.